DANNYDEE93/Deployment-8v2/README.md

 **Jenkinsfile:**

 Compared to our previous deployment, we listed out each stage for the Docker and Terraform steps.
-We needed to combine the deployment stages for both of our backend and frontend containers since the frontend container connects to the backend’s API in order to connect to the application and data logical layer.
+We needed to combine the deployment stages for both of our backend and frontend containers since the frontend container connects to the backend’s API to connect to the application and data logical layer.
 If the backend stages were unable to build our Docker images, then the front end would not work.

 **Build Backend & Build Frontend:**

-With this [Jenkinsfile](Jenkinsfile), we consolidated my Docker steps for the frontend and the backend to build our image, login into the appropriate Docker Hub, and to push our image to Docker Hub.
+With this [Jenkinsfile](Jenkinsfile), we consolidated my Docker steps for the frontend and the backend to build our image, login into the appropriate Docker Hub, and push our image to Docker Hub.
 To make sure that the Jenkinsfile could locate both Dockerfiles separately, we placed our *build frontend* stage in the frontend directory to find our frontend dockerfile and left our backend dockerfile in the main directory.
 These Docker Hub credentials were associated with our Jenkins node *awsDeploy* to connect our Jenkins pipeline to our Docker agent server.

 **Terraform:**